-To avoid swallowing too much air, avoid carbonated beverages.
-Don’t drink through
+To keep from swallowing too much air, don't drink carbonated beverages.
+Don’t drink

-a straw, and, in general, eat and drink more slowly.
-Rather than gulping, savor each
+through a straw, and, in general, eat and drink more slowly.
+Rather than gulping,

-Avoid chewing gum, especially gum that contains sorbitol.
-The air you swallow while
+Don't chew gum, especially gum that contains sorbitol.
+The air you swallow while gum

-gum chewing may cause gas.
-Sorbitol causes flatulence in some people.
+chewing may cause gas.
+Sorbitol and other artificial sweeteners cause flatulence in

-The protein in milk is hard for many people to digest, a condition called lactose
+The protein in milk is hard for many people to digest.
+This is a condition called

-intolerance.
-If milk products give you gas, try cutting back on how much of them you
+lactose intolerance.
+If milk products give you gas, try cutting back on how much of

 Some people are sensitive to other foods, including FODMAPs, gluten, and wheat.
-Sometimes
+FODMAP

-you can change your diet to decrease the amount of these foods you eat, and see if
+you can change your diet to limit the amount of these foods you eat, and see if your

-your symptoms improve.
+symptoms get better.
 You can talk specifics with your provider.

 Everybody gets occasional heartburn.
 If you have heartburn often, especially if it

-wakes you up at night, you could have gastroesophageal reflux disease, or GERD.
+wakes you up at night, you could have GERD (gastroesophageal reflux disease).
 Talk

 with your healthcare provider about frequent heartburn.
-Try these tips to help avoid
+Try these tips to help prevent

 Stop smoking and only drink alcohol in moderation.
-That means no more than one drink
+That means no more than 1 drink

-a day for women and two for men.
+a day for women and 2 for men.

 Stop eating at least 3 hours before you go to bed.